NVIDIA/jetson-gpio/README.md

 It is possible that the GPIO you are trying to use is already being used external to the current application.
 In such a condition, the Jetson GPIO library will warn you if the GPIO being used is configured to anything but the default direction (input).
-It will also warn you if you try cleaning up before setting up the mode and channels.
+It will also warn you if:
+* You try cleaning up before setting up the mode and channels.
+* (Orin NX/Nano only) The pinmux for a requested pin is not properly confirgured to GPIO and the correct direction.

 To disable warnings, call:
 ```python
 GPIO.setwarnings(False)
 ```